How to buy government surplus fire trucks

 Buyers will need to provide a driver's license and proof of insurance.
 All sales are final.

 It's good to have realistic expectations when buying surplus military vehicles.
 These workhorses may have been driven many miles and operated in extreme conditions, and they may be damaged in places you can't see.

-Not every department will find this option appealing.
+Purchasing surplus equipment may not be the right option for every fire department.
 But for those with specific needs and limited cash, surplus vehicles maybe the answer.